Tate drags as FTSE 100 loses steam post Fed

 By David Brett

-LONDON, Sept 20 (Reuters) - Britain’s top shares fell on Friday, with Tate & Lyle falling on short-term earnings worries and the broader index flagging after the previous session’s big rise.
+LONDON, Sept 20 (Reuters) - Britain’s top shares edged lower heading into the close on Friday, led down by Tate & Lyle on short-term earnings worries and flagging after the previous session’s big rise.

 Credit Suisse lowered its target price to 800 pence from 930 pence, and cut its earning per share (EPS) estimates by up to 8 percent.